What Is Folliculitis and What Does it Have to do With Hair Transplants?

 What Is Folliculitis or an Infected Hair Follicle?

-One of the most common conditions affecting skin, folliculitis occurs when hair follicles get rubbed, blocked or infected causing a small red bump to form around a hair.
-It can be anywhere on your body, but it is most common on the scalp, beard/neck, torso and legs.
+Folliculitis is one of the most common conditions affecting skin.
+It occurs when hair follicles get rubbed, blocked or infected causing a small red bump or pustule to form around a hair.

 - Bumps with whiteheads